-- 1. Moral Discernment: Develop a foundation that guides daily moral decisions and an informed position on several complex moral dilemmas. - 2.
-Moral Conversations: The ability to reflect theologically and socially on, and help others process, moral decisions and dilemmas. - 3.
-Moral Respect: Exhibit the ability to listen to and converse respectfully and sensitively on complex moral dilemmas. - 4.
-Moral Responsibility: Research and decide how to engage in a current moral dilemma.
+- 1. Moral Discernment: Develop a foundational knowledge that guides daily moral decisions and an informed position on several complex moral dilemmas. - 2.
+Moral Conversations: The ability to effectively communicate theologically and socially on, and help others process, moral decisions and dilemmas. - 3.
+Moral Respect: Exhibit the ability to listen to and converse respectfully and sensitively on complex moral dilemmas with individuals holding different world views and from different cultures. - 4.
+Moral Responsibility: Research and critically evaluate how to engage in a current moral dilemma.